This article appeared in September 2020 in Wall-Street.ro (Romanian version).

 In short, we should be aware of and accept our instinct, but then to incorporate it into a rational analysis.
 And one last thing: managerial intuition is a useful tool, but I’m not sure that the procurement department agrees on that, so it is not mandatory to keep this criterion in your excel once you have made your decision.

-Radu Atanasiu teaches Thinking and Deciding in Business at Maastricht School of Management Romania and Critical Thinking at The Entrepreneurship Academy, is a business angel and founded the volunteering platform DeBunavoie.ro.
+Radu Atanasiu teaches Thinking and Deciding in Business at Bucharest International School of Management (BISM, former MSM Romania) and Critical Thinking at The Entrepreneurship Academy, is a business angel and founded the volunteering platform DeBunavoie.ro.

-MSM Romania opened the registrations for the 11th Executive MBA generation (one and a half years, starting on November 13, 2020) and for the 12th Fast Track generation (short program – 4 months, in Romanian, starting on October 9, 2020).
-More details on msmromania.org.
+BISM opened the registrations for the 12th Executive MBA generation (one and a half years, starting in November 2021) and for the 14th Fast Track generation (short program – 4 months, in Romanian, starting in September ir 2021).
+More details on bism.ro.